-Michael Lopach, Director, is a certified public accountant with over 30 years of accounting experience.
-Mr. Lopach spent 27 years of his career with Galusha, Higgens, Galusha & Co., the largest privately held accounting firm in Montana and northern Idaho, where he served as president and CEO.
+Michael Lopach, Director, is a certified public accountant with over 40 years of accounting experience.
+Mr. Lopach spent 27 years of his career with Galusha, Higgins, Galusha & Co., the largest privately held accounting firm in Montana and northern Idaho, where he served as president and CEO.
 In 1999, Mr. Lopach founded Lopach & Carparelli PC, an accounting firm that focuses on medical practitioners.
 Mr. Lopach received his MBA from the University of Notre Dame.
 Mr. Lopach serves as chairman of the Board's Audit Committee.

 Jon Wickwire, Director, is an attorney and founding shareholder of Wickwire Gavin, P.C., a national construction law firm which merged with Akerman Senterfitt, one of the top 100 law firms in the United States.
 Mr. Wickwire served as lead counsel on major infrastructure litigation and alternative dispute resolutions, both domestically and internationally, throughout his 35 year career, and was the founding fellow of the American College of Construction Lawyers.
-Mr. Wickwire also served as the founding chairman of the College of Scheduling, an organization dedicated to advancing the techniques, practice and profession of project scheduling, and has authored several books and articles on construction and public contract law, including Construction Management: Law and Practice and The Construction Subcontracting Manual: Practice Guide with Form.
+Mr. Wickwire also served as the founding chairman of the College of Scheduling, an organization dedicated to advancing the techniques, practice and profession of project scheduling, and has authored several books and articles on construction and public contract law, including Construction Management: Law and Practice and The Construction Subcontracting Manual: Practice Guide with Forms.
+Mr. Wickwire currently serves on the advisory board for Crunchies Food Company.
 Mr. Wickwire is a graduate of the University of Maryland and Georgetown University Law Center.
-Mr. Wickwire also serves on the advisory board for Crunchies Food Company.
-Mr. Wickwire serves as chairman of the Corporate Governance and Nominating Committee.
+Mr. Wickwire serves as chairman of the Nominations and Corporate Governance Committee.